OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/excel-blazor-add-in/README.md

 1. Open Visual Studio 2022 and open the **Office-Add-in-samples\Samples\blazor-add-in\excel-blazor-add-in\excel-blazor-add-in.sln** solution.
 (Do **not** open Visual Studio "as administrator".
 There is a bug that will prevent the add-in from sideloading when Visual Studio is elevated in this way.)
 1. Choose **Debug** > **Start Debugging**.
 Or press F5 to start the solution.
 1. When Excel opens, choose **Sample Add-in** > **Show Taskpane**.
-1. Try out the controls on the TaskPanes.
+1. Try out the controls on the task panes.
 1. Try using the Ribbon Buttons to trigger the Add-in Commands.

 ## Understand an Office Add-in in Blazor Context